top of page

 It’s time to reflect on how you get your sense of home where you are now and consider if you’re getting your sense of belonging and your purpose from sources that serve you.

-Important notice: All views expressed above are my own and do not reflect any official position.
+Important notice: All views expressed above are my own/the author's and do not reflect any official position.
 The words published above are intended to support, challenge and inspire diplomats and those living the diplomatic life as they reconnect with themselves and the world around them.
 They are not intended to, nor should they, replace the advice of a licensed helping professional.

 bottom of page